Best of the Rugby World Cup | Pictures | Reuters

 Argentina's Mario Ledesma Arocena (L), Juan Manuel Leguizamon (rear) and Santiago Fernandez (R) tackle New Zealand All Blacks' Piri Weepu during their Rugby World Cup quarter-final match at Eden Park in Auckland October 9, 2011.
 REUTERS/Stefan Wermuth

 Welsh rugby fans react after watching Wales play France in the Rugby World Cup in New Zealand, on giant screens at the Millenium Stadium in Cardiff, October 15, 2011.
+France held on to reach the World Cup final on Saturday with a dramatic 9-8 victory over a brave Wales team forced to play three quarters of the game with 14 men after their captain Sam Warburton was sent off.
 REUTERS/Olivia Harris

 Welsh rugby fans react after watching Wales play France in the Rugby World Cup in New Zealand, on giant screens at the Millenium Stadium in Cardiff, October 15, 2011.
+France held on to reach the World Cup final on Saturday with a dramatic 9-8 victory over a brave Wales team forced to play three quarters of the game with 14 men after their captain Sam Warburton was sent off.
 REUTERS/Olivia Harris

 New Zealand All Blacks' Cory Jane (C) takes a high ball from Australia Wallabies' David Pocock (L) and Digby Ioane during their Rugby World Cup semi-final match at Eden Park in Auckland October 16, 2011.
 REUTERS/David Gray